boxiangliu/covseq/README.md

 werkzeug
 ```

-If you are on a Windows system, please also install [MAFFT](https://mafft.cbrc.jp/alignment/software/windows.html).
+If you are on a Windows system, please also install [MAFFT](https://mafft.cbrc.jp/alignment/software/windows.html) and [Java](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) (please refer to `README_win_os.md`).
 Note: this is not required for Linux or OSX operating systems.

 ## Quick Start